GrammaticalFramework/gf-ud/README.md

 8	the	the	DET	DT	Definite=Def|PronType=Art	9	det	9:det	_
 9	crate	crate	NOUN	NN	Number=Sing	6	obl	6:obl:to	SpaceAfter=No
 ```
-Replace or delete subtrees that satisfy a certain pattern, or flatten trees below a given depth.
+`pattern-replace`: Replace or delete subtrees that satisfy a certain pattern, or flatten trees below a given depth.
 The complete syntax is given in the `gfud` help message.
 The nodes of the resulting trees are renumbered so that they are still valid dependency trees.
 The matching or replacement pattern can also be read from a file with the `-f` option, which is a good practice in particulat with complex replacement patterns collected under a `CHANGES` list.